 Analysis on the maximum PV penetration levels in Dominican distribution grids

-Distribution grid study in the Dominican Republic
+Distribution Grid Study in the Dominican Republic

 The introduction of net metering policies in the Dominican Republic has led to an increasing number of rooftop PV systems.
 However, restrictive policies, limiting the PV capacity in MV circuits to 15% of peak demand, hinder further PV development.